Research output per year

 Australia

-I am Chair of the Linguistics Discipline, Director of Language Lab, and an Australian Research Council Fellow at The University of Western Australia.
-I am an elected member of UWA's Generative Artificial Intelligence (GenAI) Think Tank and the Board of the Graduate Research School.
-I am also an Australian English / Aboriginal English consultant for the Oxford English Dictionary, lead a major research parternship with Google, and present Language Lab on RTRFM, a Linguistics segment which won the 2023 Talkley Award by the Australian Linguistic Society.
-I have recently been awarded a Visiting Fellowship to spend Hilary term (January-March 2026) doing research at All Souls College, University of Oxford.
+I am Chair of the Linguistics Discipline, Director of Language Lab, and Deputy Chair of the Generative AI Think Tank at The University of Western Australia.
+I am an elected member of the Board of the Graduate Research School.
+I am also an Australian English / Aboriginal English consultant for the Oxford English Dictionary, lead a major research parternship with Google, and presented, between 2022 and 2024, Language Lab on RTRFM, a Linguistics segment which won the 2023 Talkley Award by the Australian Linguistic Society.
+I have recently been awarded the 2025 ISLE Linguistics Outreach Prize and a Visiting Research Fellowship to spend Hilary term (January-March 2026) at All Souls College, University of Oxford.

 2024 ‘From spark to flame: Designing culturally safe medical media for First Nations people in Australia’.
 Invited presentation at the Aboriginal Health Conference, Fremantle by Rydges, Fremantle, Australia, 10-11 August 2024 (with Glenys Collard).